Student Clubs

 Design Village

 The Design Village Club is responsible for designing, planning, and hosting the Design Village Competition.
-This annual competition, which is open to all Cal Poly students as well as competitors from other academic institutions, is held during Open House weekend in the College of Architecture and Environmental Design's outdoor Experimental Structures Laboratory, located in Poly Canyon.
-The Design Village Competition has a long history, and has become one of the most anticipated events of the year for the College of Architecture and Environmental Design.
-True to our College's long-standing educational emphasis on hands on, project-based learning, competitors work in teams to design and build inhabitable structures within the canyon, which they then occupy throughout the entirety of Cal Poly's Open House weekend.
+This annual competition, open to all Cal Poly students and competitors from other academic institutions, is held during Open House weekend in the College of Architecture and Environmental Design's outdoor Experimental Structures Laboratory in Poly Canyon.
+The Design Village Competition has a long history and has become one of the year's most anticipated events for the College of Architecture and Environmental Design.
+True to our College's long-standing educational emphasis on hands-on, project-based learning, competitors work in teams to design and build inhabitable structures within the canyon, which they then occupy throughout Cal Poly's Open House weekend.

 Advisor